Garrison Petawawa: Current use

 Approximately 6,000 people directly connected to the base live in local communities between Deep River and Pembroke.

-The Garrison has an extensive infrastructure with 465 buildings and over 300 km^{2} of property comprising the Petawawa Training Area.
+The Garrison has an extensive infrastructure with 465 buildings and over 300 km2 of property comprising the Petawawa Training Area.

 Fitness facilities

 Dundonald Hall is the Garrison's main fitness facility and is located on Festubert Boulevard.
-It houses a 5,000 square metre field house containing a 200-metre indoor running track, a 25-metre swimming pool, a wading pool equipped with a winding water slide, and whirlpool and sauna facilities.
+It houses a 5,000 m2 field house containing a 200 m indoor running track, a 25 m swimming pool, a wading pool equipped with a winding water slide, and whirlpool and sauna facilities.

 The complex houses a gymnasium, aerobic studio, teen room, preschool play rooms and meeting rooms.
 The "Rec Plex" is home to numerous clubs and societies on the base such as the Karate Club, Preschool Clubs and the Indoor Rock Climbing Club.

 Recreation

 The South Side Community Centre offers similar facilities and services to another area of the Petawawa community, including Recreation Service's and Military Family Resources Services.

 During the summer, recreation options include golf on the base's 18-hole course, hiking local trails, beaches on local lakes and rivers, a full service marina for sail and power boating on the Ottawa River, or camping along the banks of the Ottawa River.

 Winter recreation options include cross country ski trails, snowmobiling and ice fishing.